EarlJr53/data-science-SP2023/challenges/c10-sat-assignment.md

     ## # A tibble: 1 × 6
     ##   term  .lower .estimate .upper .alpha .method
     ##   <chr>  <dbl>     <dbl>  <dbl>  <dbl> <chr>
-    ## 1 cor    0.780     0.780  0.780   0.05 percentile
+    ## 1 cor    0.700     0.778  0.847   0.05 percentile

 **Observations**:

 - How does your estimate from q5 compare with your estimate from q4?
   - My estimate here is identical to the above estimate.
 - How does your CI from q5 compare with your CI from q4?
-  - In q4, my confidence interval was .15 wide, whereas in q5 it is nonexistent, with the lower and upper bounds both being identical to the estimate.
+  - In q4, my confidence interval was .153 wide, whereas in q5 it is .15
+    wide, which is almost identical, but slightly narrower.
+The CI values themselves are also almost identical.

 *Aside*: When you use two different approximations to compute the same quantity and get similar results, that’s an *encouraging sign*.
 Such an